Posted in 2020-2029, Film Review

 Director: Quentin Tarantino

-Synopsis: A group of Jewish American soldiers set out with the intention of killing Nazis in the heart of Nazi occupied France, all the while, a plot to assassinate Nazi High Command is being devised by a cinema owner with a tragic past.
+Synopsis: A group of Jewish American soldiers set out with the intention of killing Nazis in the heart of Nazi-occupied France, all the while, a plot to assassinate Nazi High Command is being devised by a cinema owner with a tragic past.

-Review: The Second World War, a truly dark and troubling part of European History in the 20th century.
+Review: The Second World War, was a truly dark and troubling part of European History in the 20th century.
 The rise of Fascism and Communism and a continent that was seemingly on the brink of tearing itself to pieces.
 A period that has been the subject of many textbooks.
 Therefore presenting a perfect opportunity it would seem for writer and director Quentin Tarantino, a chance to make a fun and violent movie during the period that quite literally throws the history textbook out of the window, and shoot it a couple, or maybe ten times.

 Tarantino is one of the finest writers and directors working in the industry, and there are more than a few scenes that are just flawless in terms of the writing, the actors performances and the execution of the scenes are all just exceptional.
 The aforementioned beginning sequence jumps to mind, but so too does the quite brilliant restaurant scene, which has potential to be one of the finest Mexican stand off scenes ever put to film.
 The tension is almost unbearable at some points.
 Whoever knew that a scene where two characters eat strudel could be so tense?
 This being a Tarantino flick means that there will be violence, and there is plenty of that indeed, and it’s glorious to watch.
 The script also manages to fuse a perfect amount of comedy in there as well, watching Pitt try and mask his thick American accent to masquerade as an Italian is just extremely entertaining.

-The length is often a gripe with some of Tarantino’s work, and yes at and at just over 2 and a half hours, Basterds is certainly a movie you need to sit down and invest your time in.
+The length is often a gripe with some of Tarantino’s work, and yes at and at just over two and a half hours, Basterds is certainly a movie you need to sit down and invest your time in.
 Yet it’s a worthy investment when the climax is reached and the credits begin to roll.
 “This might just be my masterpiece,” says one character as the film reaches its conclusion.
-It almost feels as though that dialogue was from Tarantino himself direct to the audience, and on the evidence of this film, it is kind of hard to disagree with him.
+It almost feels as though that dialogue was from Tarantino himself directly to the audience, and on the evidence of this film, it is kind of hard to disagree with him.

 With exceptional writing, tremendous acting, and a bloody exciting story set in the heart of the Second World War.
-This is vintage Tarantino, and one of his best.
+This is vintage Tarantino and one of his best.

 a